 Hours: 9am-5pm, Mondays to Fridays

-Experience the thrill of visiting the Gwangju World Cup Stadium, a prominent multi-purpose venue located in the vibrant city of Gwangju.
+Experience the thrill of touring the Gwangju World Cup Stadium, a prominent multi-purpose venue located in the vibrant city of Gwangju.

 Managed by the Sports Support Division of the Culture & Sports Policy Office of the Gwangju Metropolitan City, this stadium has a rich legacy that dates back to its inauguration for the 2002 FIFA World Cup.